 APPAREL / RETAILRecent and archived news stories on: Action Sports, Autos, Clothing, Cosmetics, Malls, Online Shopping, Stores/Retailers, Surf/Sportswear...

-Shares in Autobytel Inc. in Irvine rose in midday trading as the company surpassed Wall Street’s expectations on revenue for the second quarter of fiscal 2015 ended June 30.
+Autobytel Inc. in Irvine beat Wall Street expectations for revenue for its second quarter that ended June 30.

 Incipio LLC upped its offer to buy Skullcandy Inc. from $5.75 per share to $6.10 per share, or approximately $188.6 million, according to the Irvine-based maker of cellphone cases and other mobile device accessories.